wgminer/blog/ux-team-cadence.md

 # Cadence of a Design Team

 I've found that consistency and predictability are hugely important aspects of managing a healthy team.
-On the UX team at 2U we have several recurring activities that structure our work.
-In this article I detail each of them.
+On the UX team at 2U we have several recurring activities that punctuate our time at work.
+In this article, I'll detail each of them.

 ## Things we do
 Currently, (21-04-2016) we have four activities